 Games for Windows - LIVE is not available to finished games.
-This functionality is not included in the redistributable version of the XNA Framework, and a game that attempts to use these components without XNA Game Studio installed will result in a GamerServicesNotAvailableException.
+This functionality is not included in the redistributable version of the XNA Framework.
+A game that attempts to use these components without XNA Game Studio installed will result in a GamerServicesNotAvailableException.

 Dependency on Gamer Services

-XNA Framework games must explicitly initialize the gamer services subsystem before networking API calls can be completed.
-The gamer services system provides a system for raising notifications such as sign-in status changes, game invitations, or other messages from the Guide.
-The Guide provides an interface that allows players to sign in to Xbox LIVE or Games for Windows LIVE, view messages or game invitations, or use Xbox LIVE user interface elements such as the keyboard during a game.
-Initialization of the gamer services system that provides access to the Guide is required to use networking because it allows access to the user interface necessary to sign in and receive other messages from the LIVE system.
+XNA Framework games must explicitly initialize the gamer services system before networking methods are called.
+Gamer services allows your game to receive notifications such as sign-in status changes, game invitations and other messages from Xbox LIVE, and it gives your game access to the Guide.
+The Guide provides a user interface allowing players to sign in to Xbox LIVE, view messages or game invitations, and use Xbox LIVE user interface elements such as the on-screen keyboard during a game.

-Most games will use the GamerServicesComponent, a game component which wraps the GamerServicesDispatcher object and takes care of the process of initializing and retrieving messages from the gamer services system.
-This component will automatically pass through the graphics device and window handle, and call GamerServicesDispatcher.Update at regular intervals.
-To take advantage of this component, most games will simply need to add one line to the Game constructor:
+Most games use GamerServicesComponent, a game component that wraps the GamerServicesDispatcher object and takes care of sending and receiving messages from Xbox LIVE.
+This component also passes in the graphics device and window handle to allow rendering of the Guide, and it calls GamerServicesDispatcher.Update at regular intervals.
+To use this component, most games only need to add one line to the Game constructor:

-For more information on the gamer services system, see Gamer Services Overview .
+For more information on Gamer Services, see Gamer Services Overview .